hwipl/nuqql-slixmppd/README.md

 ## Changes

+* devel:
+  * Add new commands:
+    * `bye`: disconnect from the backend.
+    * `quit`: quit the backend.
+    * `help`: show list of commands and their description.
+  * Add and use "chat msg" message format for group chat messages
+  * Store accounts in .ini file `accounts.ini` in the backend's working directory.
+Note: existing accounts have to be re-added to the backend to be usable with the .ini file.
+  * Add configuration file support: in addition to the command line arguments, configuration parameters can now be set in the .ini file `config.ini` in the backend's working directory.
+  * Add `loglevel` configuration parameter to command line arguments and configuration file for setting the logging level to `debug`, `info`, `warn`, or `error`.
+Default: `warn`.
+  * Make daemon python module optional
+  * Fixes and improvements
 * v0.3:
   * Add group chat support and messages:
     * list chats on account: `account <id> chat list`